filiplancaric1/c-neural-function/README.md

 # c-neural-functions
-This project calculates and displays tables with values of the most common neural activation functions.
-The program is written in the C programming language and was created as a school assignment.
+This project calculates and displays tables with values of the most common neural activation functions.\n The program is written in the C programming language and was created as a school assignment.

 # how to use